gcsecsey/amplify-next/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

----
+# Steps to reproduce baseline

-Initialize a new Next project
+## Initializing a new Next project
 ```
 yarn create next-app